Digital investment 101

 Once a product is launched, ministries must set aside funds for maintenance, continuous improvement and amortization.
 Capital funding can also play a role in improvements to the product in the case of a major upgrade.

 Ministries are responsible for the amortization of their assets.
 Amortization starts when the asset is ready for use or brought into use.
-Amortization is a way of spreading out the cost of a long-lasting asset over its useful lifespan.
-The useful lifespan refers to the time period that the asset is expected to be usable.
+Amortization is a way of spreading out the cost of a long-lasting asset over its “useful lifespan,” the time period that the asset is expected to be usable.

 Categories of IM/IT capital funding